 You can assign a user or role directly to the step, or you can look up the ownership dynamically for each plan file using a designated table column or a workbook.
+You can also create a set of conditional assignments to dynamically assign ownership based on a particular value or grouping related to the plan file.
+If some plan files do not need to complete a particular step, then you can configure the ownership assignments so that those plan files will skip the step.
 For more information on assignment options for plan file process steps, see Assigning owners to plan file process steps.